How Come The House Batteries On My Motorhome Don't Charge?

 Thanks.

-This sounds exactly like a charging system problem and not a battery problem.
+ANSWER: Hi Mike this sounds exactly like a charging system problem and not a battery problem.
 When your generator is running or you are plugged into electric the battery charger that is in all likelihood part of your RV's Electrical Converter should be charging the House Batteries (Auxiliary Batteries).

-When you run the engine of your Motorhome the alternator on your Motorhomes engine takes over charging your house batteries and that is why they are charging back up enough to restart your generator.
+When you run the engine of your Motorhome the alternator on your Motorhomes engine takes overcharging your house batteries and that is why they are charging back up enough to restart your generator.

-About the only thing you can do is with the RV unplugged from outside electric and the generator off is to check for blown fuses, tripped breaker or a loose wire in the electrical compartment of your Motorhome.
-If you find a blown fuse, tripped breaker or loose wire fix the problem and then try running your generator or plugging in your RV and see if that alleviated the problem.
+About the only thing you can do is with the RV unplugged from outside electric and the generator off is to check for blown fuses, tripped breaker, or a loose wire in the electrical compartment of your Motorhome.
+If you find a blown fuse, a tripped breaker or loose wire fix the problem and then try running your generator or plugging in your RV and see if that alleviated the problem.

 You might also check for any blown in-line fuses on any of the cables or wires leading to your house batteries.